Roeeht/Agent_Messiah/README.md

 4. **Slot Selection**: Books meeting and confirms
 5. **Not Interested**: Politely ends conversation

-All responses are in natural Israeli Hebrew with short, conversational sentences.
+Caller-facing responses are in natural Israeli Hebrew with short, conversational sentences.

 ## Next Steps for Production